shxzu/shxzu/README.md

 # Are you open to do any projects for me?
 uhh. hmu and ill talk wit u abt it. i usually dont do anything without pay, but im pushable.
 # Where do I reach you?
-Discord - shxzu
+Discord - sinxkyuna

-Snapchat - shxzufr

-Youtube - shxzufr

-Minecraft (ig?): shxzu_
+Minecraft (ig?): sinxkyuna